GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 :code:`flags: Optional[np.flagsobj]`
     If the instance contains a host memory buffer, the :code:`flags` attribute of the underlying :code:`np.ndarray` instance backing the host memory buffer, :code:`None` otherwise.

+:code:`layout: Sequence[int]`
+    The memory layout as specified in the creation routines: A permutation of integers in :code:`[0 .. ndim-1]`.
+It indicates the order of strides in decreasing order.
+I.e. "0" indicates that the stride in that dimension is the largest, while the entry `0` in the layout sequence correspondes to the deminesion with the smallest stride, which typically is contiguous in memory.

 :code:`nbytes: int`,
     Size of the buffer in bytes (excluding padding).